-Personality Disorders in Spouses
+Personality Disorder Healing in Spouses

 A major goal in married life is maintain a healthy personality for our spouses and our children.
 Happy and fulfilling marriages are dependent upon each spouse engaging in the hard work of honestly facing character weaknesses and then growing in virtues to overcome them.
 These weaknesses can be so strong, such as selfishness, excessive anger, controlling behaviors, insecurity and difficulty in trusting others, that grace is also necessary in order to master them.